VIISON/composer-rules-plugin/README.md

     In the above example, `dep/a` is a direct dependency of the root project.
     `dep/b` is a dependency of `dep/a`.
-The `symlink-dest` parameters defines that in the directory of the _outer_ dependency (`%outerdir%`), a symbolic link will be created named `symlink-to-b-inside-a`, with the location of `dep/b` as its target.
+The `symlink-dest` parameters defines that in the directory of the _outer_ dependency (`%outerdir%`), an absolute symbolic link will be created named `symlink-to-b-inside-a`, with the location of `dep/b` as its target.

 Supported hooks
 ---------------